By iusztinpaul

 Sign in to claimBased on adoption, maintenance, documentation, and repository signals.
 Not a security audit or endorsement.

 Claude Code writes code fast.
-It's worse at writing the code your team would actually ship — the kind that follows your conventions, has tests you trust, and survives review.
+It's worse at writing the code your team would actually ship — code that follows your conventions, has tests you trust, and survives review.

-Squid is a Claude Code plugin that turns a feature spec into a reviewed PR using a 5-agent pipeline — PM → SWE → Tester → PR Reviewer → On-Call — with exactly two human gates: plan approval and final merge.
+Squid is a Claude Code plugin that turns a feature spec into a reviewed PR through a 5-agent pipeline — PA → SWE → Tester → PR Reviewer → On-Call — with exactly two human gates: plan approval and final merge.
+No file templates, no render step: just markdown specs and agent contracts, and every file in your project gets written by an agent that reads them.

-Run /night <feature-spec> and Squid drives this pipeline end-to-end:
+Run /plan <feature-spec> then /implement-night, and Squid drives this end-to-end:

 feature spec